quic/sense/README.md

 ### Pretrained weights

-Pretraineds weights can be downloaded from this [google drive](https://drive.google.com/drive/folders/11UFnZDcpqehMYpv88PSE4m3bIPLiAZXh?usp=sharing).
+Pre-trained weights can be downloaded from this [google drive](https://drive.google.com/drive/folders/11UFnZDcpqehMYpv88PSE4m3bIPLiAZXh?usp=sharing).
+Be sure to download the entire directory and place it into `20bn-realtimenet/resources`.
-Downloaded files should be placed into `20bn-realtimenet/resources`.

 ## Available scripts